asfawlil/Database/README.md

 - Arlin Nerguti

-# 🌐 Mini-World Description: Economy Factors in Mondial
+# 🌐 Mini-World Description: Economic Factors in the Mondial Database
-The mini-world describes a global database that models the economic characteristics of countries in addition to their existing geographic and political information.
-The extended database focuses on key macroeconomic indicators, trade relationships, currency usage, and industrial sectors, all of which vary by country and evolve over time.
+This mini-world models the economic dimensions of countries within the existing geographic and political structure of the Mondial database.
+The goal is to create a globally integrated data model that reflects key economic indicators and their dynamic evolution over time.
+This enhancement provides richer analytical capabilities for studying the development of key macroeconomic indicators, trade relations, currency adoption, and industrial composition.

 🌍 Countries